Antel0pe/rougelike/project_log.md

 - Added player health bar to gui
 - Added gamelog so any component could add a message to be read by the player
   - Logged when enemies do damage and die

+14/08/23
+- Added tooltip that displays names of entities when mouse hovers over them
+- Refactored + extracted spawning into spawning.rs
+- Randomized how many monsters spawn in a room + monster location